An FPGA-based Trigger System with Online Track Recognition in COMET Phase-I: COMET Trigger System

-Initially, the RECBE boards process electric signals from the CDC and store the processed data for the DAQ system.
-In parallel, these boards generate 2-bit deposited-energy information for each CDC wire and send it to the COTTRI system every 100\,ns.
+Initially, the RECBE boards receive the signals from the CDC, digitize the voltage into a 10-bit ADC sample at 30\,MHz, and store them internally for DAQ transaction.
+In parallel, three samples are aggregated and compressed into 2\,bit words optimized to effectively separate the minimum ionization of signal-like electrons from electric noise and large energy depositions likely to be caused by protons or other heavier background particles.
+Thus, the RECBE boards generate 2-bit energy-deposition information for each CDC wire and send it to the COTTRI system every 100\,ns.

 The COTTRI system consists of ten COTTRI Front-End (FE) boards and a COTTRI Merger-board (MB).
-This distributed trigger architecture allows making a trigger decision using the CDC-hit information over a wide readout area of the CDC.
-To this end, each board related to the COTTRI system possesses a field programmable gate array (FPGA).
-The central trigger system receives trigger signals from the CDC and CTH sub-systems separately.
-It makes the final trigger decision by taking a coincidence of these triggers and distributes its trigger signal to all the readout electronics through distributors for the data acquisition.
-The trigger decisions and related processes are performed in the pipeline and are asynchronous with the proton-bunch timing.
-This central trigger system distributes a clock signal too, and therefore, processes of all the electronics are synchronized in the entire trigger system at a 40\,MHz rate.
+This distributed trigger architecture enables the system to cover the high number of CDC readout channels for making a trigger decision based on the CDC-hit information.
+In parallel, the CTH electronics provide the trigger signal with a much simpler scheme, namely, discriminating the analog signals from fine-mesh photomultiplier tubes, merging hit information over all channels, and taking a geometrically neighboring four-fold coincidence in a 10\,ns time window.
+The central trigger system receives primitive trigger signals from the CDC and CTH sub-systems separately, and subsequently generates the final trigger decision by taking a coincidence of these primitive triggers.
+The final trigger decision is distributed to all the readout electronics through distributor boards.
+The trigger decisions and related processes are performed in the pipeline and are asynchronous with the proton bunch.
+The central trigger system also distributes a 40\,MHz clock signal, thus all the processes are synchronized in the entire trigger system at this rate.